Our Essential Services

 In addition, non-EU/EEA residents will need to contact their chosen bank before opening their account.
 While it is a legal obligation that everyone be allowed to open a bank account in Sweden, non-EU/EEA expats have often faced problems when simply walking into a bank and trying to open an account on the spot.
 Therefore, it is advisable to call a bank ahead of time and make sure you can both open a non-resident account, and that someone will be there to help you.
 This is also when you can ask to verify if any other documents are required by that specific bank.

-If you arrive at a bank and are told it is not possible to open a bank account without a personnummer, you should ask to speak with a manager.
+If you arrive at a bank and are told it is not possible to open a bank account without a personnummer, ask to speak with a manager.
 According to Swedish law, banks can only deny you if they cannot confirm your identity or if they believe you have insufficient reasons for opening up an account (such as you are not planning on remaining in Sweden for long).

 Can I Open a Bank Account from Abroad?